Homemade Nutter Butters

-Soft peanut butter cookies filled with luscious peanut butter cream — these Homemade Nutter Butter cookies might just be better than the “real” thing!
+Soft baked peanut butter cookies sandwiched around creamy peanut butter filling — these Homemade Nutter Butter cookies are even better than the original!

 Homemade Nutter Butter Cookies